mongodb/specifications/source/crud/crud.rst

     /**
      * Finds the distinct values for a specified field across a single collection.
      *
+     * Note: Unlike other read methods (e.g. aggregate, find), this method will not return
+     * a cursor.
+The Iterable<any> return type corresponds to the "values" array in the
+     * distinct command's result document.
+     *
      * @see https://docs.mongodb.com/manual/reference/command/distinct/
      */
     distinct(fieldName: string, filter: Document, options: Optional<DistinctOptions>): Iterable<any>;